DerRobert-28/DigitalClock/README.md

 ## Features:

-- This resource pack contains a 32x32 analogue clock.
+- This resource pack contains a 32x32 digital clock.

 - It should be compatible to the most Minecraft versions.